tecnologiaenegocios/access_control/doc/model-security.rst

     principals of the user, associated with a :class:`Model::Role` record that has the required permission.

-Since it is done through an `INNER JOIN`, the query issued to the database will contain all fields of the joined tables, plus the fields of the table on wich :meth:`find` is run.
-To return only the fields of the table, a custom select is created instead of the default `*`.
+Since it is done through an ``INNER JOIN``, the query issued to the database will contain all fields of the joined tables, plus the fields of the table on wich :meth:`find` is run.
+To return only the fields of the table, a custom select is created instead of the default ``*``.
 This is done as follows:

-- If no `:select` option is provided when calling :meth:`find`, one is created using the table's name to return all its fields.
+- If no ``:select`` option is provided when calling :meth:`find`, one is created using the table's name to return all its fields.
+Then, the ``DISTINCT`` modifier is prepended to the select clause.

-- If an option `:select` is passed to :meth:`find`, this select must comply with the following:
+- If an option ``:select`` is passed to :meth:`find`, its value will be splitted in each comma, and for each of the references:

-  - It must be a single `*`, OR
+  - If the reference is a ``*``, it will be prefixed with the table's name.

-    - The `*` is then prefixed with the table's name automatically
+  - If the reference represents a field of the table, it will be prefixed with the table's name.

-  - It must be a comma-separated list of references
+  - If the reference is not a field of the table or is something more complex like a database function, then it is expected that the caller already provided the reference fully qualified, that is, each field referenced must have its table's name already prefixed.

-    - If the reference represents a field of the table, it will be prefixed with the table's name automatically.
+  If the option ``select`` originally was not preceeded by ``DISTINCT``, the primary key of the table, which is usually ``id``, is included in the select (fully qualified), and ``DISTINCT`` is prepended to the clause.

-    - If the reference is not a field of the table or is something more complex like a function, then it is expected that the caller already provided the reference fully qualified, that is, each field referenced must have its table's name already prefixed.
+In general, ``DISTINCT`` is always present in the final select clause.
+This is necessary because without that the query can return the same record multiple times.
+This happens, for example, if a required permission is found in more than one assignment, or if the search requires more than one permission.

 Unrestricted :meth:`find`